nmde/Fetter/README.md

 const myNumber = new f.Number(5);
 ```

 The contents of every Fetter object must be accessed through either their "value" property or their "get" method.
 They can be changed by setting their "value" property or using their "set" method.
 The exact behavior changes depending on which data type you are using.
+All Fetter objects also include a .equals method for easily testing if two Fetter objects are equal.

 ### Types